 Staff do not need to be able to determine whether their concern is a low level concern, or if it would be dealt with under our managing allegations policy.
 Staff must simply by empowered to share their concern.
-The determination regarding process will be made by the designated safeguarding lead and headteacher.
+The determination regarding process will be made by the head teacher

-Low level concerns should be reported in writing to the designated safeguarding lead.
-Where a low level concern is in relation to the designated safeguarding lead, it should be shared with the headteacher.
+Low level concerns should be reported in writing to the Headteacher.
+Where a low level concern is in relation to the Headteacher, it should be shared with the Chair of Governors.

 If a report of a low level concern is received, it will be dealt with responsively, sensitively, and proportionately.
-Where a concern is reported, the designated safeguarding lead should collect as much evidence as possible by speaking directly with the person who raised the concern (unless it has been raised anonymously), and by speaking to the individual involved along with any witnesses.
+Where a concern is reported, the Headteacher should collect as much evidence as possible by speaking directly with the person who raised the concern (unless it has been raised anonymously), and by speaking to the individual involved along with any witnesses.
 The information collected will help to categorise the behaviour and determine what further action may need to be taken.
 Support and advice will be provided to ensure any identified behaviours can be corrected at an early stage.

-All low level concerns will be recorded in writing by the designated safeguarding lead and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
+All low level concerns will be recorded in writing and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
 Records must be kept confidential and held securely in line with the Data Protection Act 2018 and the UK General Data Protection Regulation.
 Records will kept in individual personnel files and will be retained for the duration of the individual's employment.